Your project success depends on many things, and one of them is how you deliver your product and services and how you’ll receive income through this.

 Remember, identifying the project type is the foundation of the right choice.

 Often the companies use a distribution approach, to deliver services or develop a product for their clients.
-There are three software development business models: cloud, on-premise, and hybrid.

 The first business model example is called on-premises.
 The on-premises business model for software development presupposes that software is installed and functioning within an in-house infrastructure of the client.
 This business model option has been used by Microsoft, Oracle, and SAP.

-Why is on-premises software model the number one choice for particular companies?
+Why is the on-premises software model the number one choice for particular companies?
 The on-premises distribution business model allows customizing a product as well as adjusting it according to the requirements.
 Simple integration with a client’s corporate system server is another advantage that makes this IT company business model attractive.

 There’s no perfection in this world and the on-premises distribution approach is not an exception.
 Besides time-consuming implementation, it requires in-house server hardware and a support team.
 Distributing a product via a license model may prevent potential customers from making big investments due to the risks.
-Moreover, upgrading of customized on-premises software is a difficult process.
+Moreover, upgrading customized on-premises software is a difficult process.